Boxing Tools: 11 Must Have Items – Garage Gym Builder

 No gym would be a proper gym without barbells and dumbbells, and the boxing gym is no different than that.
 Barbells will allow you to work on increasing the size of your muscles easily, and since you can easily add on the weight, you will be busy with them for quite a long time, even if you are an advanced user.Read more

 The CAP Barbell Olympic set comes with a seven-foot black Olympic bar, two 45-pound plates, two 35-pound plates, two 25-pound plates, two ten-pound plates, four 5-pound plates, two 2.5-pound plates, and two spring clip collars.
 Isn't that something!
 You will be equipped well beyond your needs (probably), and you’ll be able to use this set for a very long time.
 The bar has a 500-pound weight capacity, covered with a durable black oxide finish and a medium-depth diamond knurling.
-The plates are made out of solid cast iron and are coated with rubber that has raised numbers that can help you identify the plates easily.
+These boxing tools are made out of solid cast iron and are coated with rubber that has raised numbers that can help you identify the plates easily.
 They are easy to use and storage, so you can easily add variety to your workouts.

 9. RDX Boxing Pads